The form disappeared...NOW WHAT?

 Now please click on the FEES & PAYMENT tab.
 For the sake of expedience, all clients pay prior to their first session so that we can focus solely on taking care of clinical issues.
 PayPal accepts all major credit cards and health savings accounts.
 Payment at your appointment by check or by swiping a credit card can be arranged in lieu of website payment.

 Many clients are also nutritionists, therapists, or physicians who participate in my referral network.
 Please inquire about professional courtesy rates.

 Mind effects body, and body effects mind.
 There is no dividing the two.
 Mental and behavioral disturbances can arise from unknown health problems.
-If your brain is being driven by problems with metabolic, hormonal, cardiac, or infectious abnormalities, then all the psychotherapies you try will have limited success.
+If your brain is being driven by problems with metabolic, hormonal, cardiac, or infectious abnormalities, then all the psychotherapies you try will have limited or no success.
 Even a chronic inner ear infection, or gut problems, can cause emotional problems.

 There is ample scientific proof of the connection between health problems and disturbances of well-being.
 Wouldn't you be upset to do rounds of neurofeedback only to discover that there was a hormone or nutrition imbalance at the root of your problem?

 When beginning neurofeedback or any mental health care, a responsible professional will recommend evaluation for the following (at a minimum):